subhasisbanik/google-photos-migrator/README.md

 - set a meaningful modification date on the file itself
 - populate the `DateTimeOriginal` field in the EXIF metadata if this field is not already set

+### What is EXIF ?
+EXIF (Exchangeable Image File Format) files store important data about photographs.
+Almost all digital cameras create these data files each time you snap a new picture.
+An EXIF file holds all the information about the image itself — such as the exposure level, where you took the photo, and any settings you used.

+In this case, the EXIF data contains the original date and time of the image or media which gets modified when the data dump from Google Takeout is extracted.

 ## Quick Start

 Example usage: